nemanjam/hn-new-jobs/docs/notes3.md

 card for For month:2024-11 compared to month:2024-10 first time companies:93 new companies:185 old companies:103 total companies count:288
 v0 for design, companies list
 shadcn dashboard for design

+return_ all comments for each company, adjust query, independent on month, search table? active navitem add selectbox and count for each company on homepage log first and last db months on app start on ui print how many companies, ads, months single .env file single config in root